lsacera/retail_demo/README.md

 # Retail demo
 This repository contains the necessary artifacts to create and execute a demo with Confluent Platform.
 This demo can be executed on a local computer with no connection to internet (you do need connection to download the docker images in the first iteration)
-The demonstration is and end to end demo with the following components:
+The demonstration contains the following components:
 - A complete Confluent Platform built using Docker.
 - A grafana container to be able to show dashboards.
 - A postgres database container to store data products.